diseltoofast/game-muse/README.md

-# A little music game
+## A little music game

+All music is generated in AI